evancollins1/brain_structure_function/README.md

 ## Install MATLAB

-Using `MATLAB` code from Esfahlani et al. (2022), the optimized structural connectivity metric was determined by parcel.
+Using `MATLAB` code from Esfahlani et al. (2022), additional structural connectivity metrics were computed.
 This script was implemented in `MATLAB` version 2022b.
 Instructions for downloading `MATLAB` can be found [here](https://www.mathworks.com/products/matlab.html).

 # Demo and Instructions